blacklane/warsaw/README.md

 ### `request_context/contexts.GetRequestRoute(ctx context.Context) string`

- Use this method if you need to access the `RequestRoute` recorded using `RouteTracker` directly in your code§.
+ Use this method if you need to access the `RequestRoute` recorded using `RouteTracker` directly in your code.